 ICMRA has issued a number of joint statements about the importance of the safety and effectiveness of vaccines.
 The ICMRA statements aim to reassure healthcare professionals and the public around the globe that medicines regulators only allow vaccines onto the market that fulfil the highest standards of safety, efficacy and quality.

-- ICMRA statement for healthcare professionals: How COVID-19 vaccines will be regulated for safety and effectiveness
+- Statement for healthcare professionals: How COVID-19 vaccines are regulated for safety and effectiveness (Revised 11 June 2021)

 - ICMRA statements on vaccine confidence and vaccine safety and effectiveness (available in 8 languages)